 (c) be better prepared to manage a simulation study in their Bachelor thesis

 The seminar will consist of an introductory class where students will select a specific project.
 During the semester they will report and discuss their progress with the theoretical structure and the numerical implementation in various meetings with their specific instructors.
-Based on this work they will prepare a term paper (approx. 20-25 pages) which they will present at the end of the semester to the whole class.
-The term paper will mainly focus on the economic question at hand as well as the theoretical structure and the numerical implementation of the simulation model.
-Detailed simulation results would be typically reported in a subsequent Bachelor thesis.
+Based on this work they will prepare a term paper (approx. 7-12 pages) which they will present at the end of the semester to the whole class.
+The term paper will discuss the economic question at hand as well as the simulation approach together with some numerical results.
+Further extensions of the numerical model together with some detailed simulation results could be provided in a subsequent Bachelor thesis.